RuihaoQiu/Machine-learning-notes/basic-concepts.md

+# Basic concepts
-# Supervised classification
+## Supervised classification
-A set of labeled examples with different features.
+Assume that we have a set of labeled examples with different features.
-To find the good features that can seperate the examples in a certain way.
+We would like to find a good way to separate the examples with certain features.